Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 can be used to **host static websites** to deliver HTML, JavaScript, images, and video for sites that do not contain server-side scripting.

+#### S3 bucket

+All Amazon S3 buckets have encryption configured by default, and all new objects that are uploaded to an S3 bucket are automatically encrypted at rest.

 #### Tag the objects in the S3 bucket

 - Object tags enable **fine-grained access control of permissions**.